Frequently Asked Questions

 Compared to the costs of training in other business skills, becoming a licensed Private Pilot is relatively inexpensive.
 Pro-rated over a lifetime, it is one of the biggest bargains you will ever find and, when you consider the benefits, the cost of becoming a pilot is not a cost at all, but rather a solid investment in your future.

 Once you commence training on a part-time basis, it is in your interest to maintain the continuity of regular ground school lectures and flight lessons in order to achieve the standards required throughout the course.
 If you work hard and strive to complete your training course within a set time-scale, you are most likely to achieve your licence with the minimum amount of flying hours.

 The cost of flight training varies across the country as does the cost of operating the family car or the value of property and rates payable.
 Fuel prices, maintenance and insurance costs are but a few of the things which directly effect the cost of training.
 However, you can expect the price to be around £7900 for a good flying training programme.

 The South Warwickshire Flying School suggests a payment plan for your course that can be spread over the duration of your training.
 An enrolment fee is due at the beginning of the course.
 Following that, the remaining fees are split into four equal payments - installments due as soon as you reduce your personal account to a nil balance as you progress through the training course.
 You may of course just 'pay as you go' by settling you fees at the end of each lesson.
-The School accepts payment by debit card, cash or even credit cards, the latter is subject to a 2% charge.
+The School prefers payment by debit card.

-Your training will be in a Cessna 152 aeroplane or you can elect to train in the larger Cessna 172 or Piper Warrior.
+Your training will be in a Cessna 152 aeroplane or you can elect to train in the larger Cessna 172.
 You will be learning with the latest equipment and teaching aids.

-Should I train for the EASA(A) or the LAPL(A)?
+Should I train for the EASA PPL(A) or the LAPL(A)?

 is no single answer to this question but here are a few things to